guillermoandrae/php-dynamodb/docs/overview.rst

 Overview
 **************************
-php-dynamodb is a PHP library that can be used to interact with Amazon DynamoDB.
+**php-dynamodb** is a PHP library that can be used to interact with `Amazon DynamoDB <https://aws.amazon.com/dynamodb/>`.
 It provides a layer of abstraction between your code and the DynamoDB-related classes made available by the `AWS SDK for PHP <https://github.com/aws/aws-sdk-php>`_.

 Installation
 ###############